India, Germany push to boost defense ties – DW – 03/25/2024

 "Frankly, if you look, that's how the India-US relationship has matured over the years."

 He said India and Germany should first make a start and carry out a project to its successful conclusion.
-"That will lead the way to future relations."
+"That will lead the way to future relations," he said.

 Edited by: Srinivas Mazumdaru